This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-With the advent of C++14/17, the restrictions in constexpr functions were further relaxed.
-Now, we can use local variables and loops in constexpr functions, as shown below.
+With the arrival of C++14/17, the restrictions in constexpr functions were further relaxed.
+Now, local variables and loops can be used in constexpr functions, as shown below:

 std::size_t result = 1;